A new simple family of non-periodic tilings with square tiles: Introduction

 The study of non-periodic tilings of the plane by square tiles is motivated by the Domino problem: to construct an algorithm that, given local rules to attach tiles, finds out whether it is possible to tile the entire plane according to these rules.
 The non-existence of such an algorithm was proved by Berger in~\cite{berger}.
 The main step in the proof is the construction of local rules such that any tiling according to these rules is non-periodic.
 The construction of such a family was subsequently simplified by Robinson~\cite{rob}.
 An even simpler construction using the same idea is given in~\cite{dls}.

 In this paper, we propose a new such family.
 The local rules for these tilings and the proof of non-periodicity are approximately as easy as those in~\cite{rob} and~\cite{dls}.
-The novel thing is that our tilings are based on tilings by isosceles right triangles.
+The novel thing is that our tilings are based on tilings by isosceles right triangles; substitution tilings by right triangles with inflation factor $\sqrt2$ go back to Danzer and van Ophuysen~\cite{lo}, and local rules for related triangle tilings were considered by the author in~\cite{ver}.
 In fact, we first construct a family of non-periodic tilings with triangles for which the local rules ensure that the triangles can be grouped into square tiles.
 Then we rewrite the local rules for triangle tilings as local rules to attach resulting square tiles.
 Similarly, tilings by isosceles triangles with angles divisible by $36^\circ$ yield Penrose tilings P3 by rhombuses, which is called the Robinson decomposition of Penrose tilings.
 To use conventional terminology, our square tilings are mutually locally derivable to triangular tilings.

+Our square tilings are closely related to the classical chair tiling: forgetting the colors and the orientations of the horizontal and vertical edges, every correct tiling maps almost one-to-one onto the arrowed version of the chair, and our substitution turns out to be a kind of square root of the chair substitution (Remark~\ref{rem-commute}).
+In particular our family gives local matching rules that enforce the chair, much as the Trilobite and Crab of Goodman-Strauss~\cite{gscrab} do through a different decoration; our rules, moreover, are \emph{perfect}, defining exactly the family of substitution tilings.
+We discuss these connections in Section~\ref{s4}.